hughperkins/gpu-experiments/README.md

 [results/volkov_mm_batched_940m.tsv](results/volkov_mm_batched_940m.tsv)

 The flops are about 3 times lower than that of non-batched GEMM, even for large batch sizes.
+For large matrix sizes, the number of outputs per thread makes little difference in flops.
+At smaller bath sizes, increasing the outputs increases flops, but 32 outputs per thread is actually the slowest.

-Note that the size of A and B are comparable.
+Note that the size of A and B are comparable, for batchsize 1024, versus matrix size 1024.
 Compare:

 A for matrix size 1024 = 1024 * 1024 ~= 1e6 floats